 Q2.
 Discuss which wheel size is better for MTB tires: 26″, 27.5″ or 29″.

 Ans.: To measure the size of a wheel, you need to measure it from edge to edge.
-But of course, tire height can vary.
+But of course, tyre height can vary.

 - 26” tires are very nimble, so work great on twisty tracks.
-Additionally, they offer better acceleration on smooth surfaces.
+Additionally, they offer better acceleration on surfaces that are smooth.
 Thanks to the low diameter, weight is minimal too.
 They are being used for a long time so there is no shortage of components or replacements.
 However, rollover ability takes a nosedive on a 26”.
-They impact objects at much steeper angles than a 29 er or a 650B tire and therefore cannot move over them by rolling.
-A 26” tire is more likely to fall into holes and lose speed on rough terrains.
+They impact objects at much steeper angles than a 29 er or ar a 650B tire and therefore cannot move over them by rolling.
+A 26” tire is more likely to fall into holes and loose speed on terrains that are rough.

 - 27.5” wheels offer many advantages, and have been able to find a compromise between 29er and a 26″.
-They are more likely to be faster, with a much more smooth-rolling ability.
-It is this enhanced rollover that does not compromise maneuverability the reason why 27.5 wheels are so popular.
-Also, having a 27.5″ tire does not make smaller riders look ” awkward”.
+They are more likely to be faster, with a much more smooth rolling ability.
+It is this enhanced rollover that does not compromise on manoeuvrability the reason why 27.5 wheels are so popular.
+In addition, having a 27.5″ tire on does not make smaller riders look ” awkward”.
 So can we say that 27.5 wheels are the best?
-Even though they were a bit pricey at the beginning, nowadays they have become much cost-effective.
-Also, it is wiser to change to a 27.5-inch wheel from a 26″ in.
+Even though they were a bit pricey at the beginning, nowadays they have become much cost effective.
+Also, it is wiser to change to a 27.5 inch wheel from a 26″ in.
 We can get 27.5″ Plus versions in the market too.

 - Like the others, wheels that run 29 inches come with some pros and cons too.
 With the rise in their popularity amongst both amateur and professional riders, 29ers are being preferred for DH bikes while they remain intensely popular for XC riding too.
 The main incentive to use a 29in is it can roll over easily over objects thanks to their large size.
 29ers are more likely to come into impact with obstacles at a point low on their body – thus enabling the wheel to move over them by rolling.
-In particularly bumpy terrains, 29ers will keep you comfortable even in terrains that you could not go to with smaller wheels.
-With more confidence, while riding comfortably, you are bound to go faster on them.
-While you are cruising, 29ers are much more efficient in holding up their speed with a better conservation of momentum.
-The only drawback comes in the form of minimal acceleration, which is because 29ers weigh more and come with increased rotating mass.
-So even if you can cruise along at a speed, it is likely that with 29ers on reaching this speed takes longer.
+In terrains that are particularly bumpy, 29ers will keep you comfortable even in terrains that you could not go to with smaller wheels.
+With more confidence while riding comfortably, you are bound to go faster on them.
+While you are cruising, 29ers are much more efficient in holding up their speed with better conservation of momentum.
+The only drawback comes in the form of minimal acceleration, which is due to the fact that 29ers weigh more and come with increased rotating mass.
+So even if you are able to cruise along at a speed, it is likely that with 29ers on reaching this speed takes longer.